Eat well. Drink well. Live well.

 Pamela Heiligenthal is Enobytes co-founder and food pairing fanatic.
 She is a down to earth person who asks controversial questions no one else dares to ask.
 Science and engineering is what she was trained for, but reporting and investigating comes second nature.
 She spent many years working in the wine industry as a sommelier and restaurant manager in Boston and San Francisco navigating the intricacies of the hospitality industry.
 She was quite impressionable back then but probably too young to realize the greatness that encircled her, hobnobbing with those she reveres, André Tchelistcheff and Leonardo di Cassio.
 In ’96, she passed Level I Master Sommelier certification.
 Thanks to a dear old friend, she began judging for a number of wine competitions.
 According to a panel member, she was the youngest member ever to sit on the San Francisco International Wine Competition, but she is not sure how accurate this information is, so don’t quote her on it!
 Judging wines alongside wine personalities such as Dan Berger, Anthony Dias Blue, Alan Goldfarb, Frank Prial and Wilfred Wong at such a young age was a highlight in her early career.

 In ’96, Enobytes was born as a wine consulting company in San Francisco.
 She spent many years focusing on her business.
 In ‘01, she had to make a tough decision either to continue consulting or to accept an engineering position at Boeing.
 Her love for flying swayed her to the later.
 Nine years later, Nike courted her to come aboard as a Computing Architect.
-She is in a good place right now, dreaming big, and balancing her life at Nike (by day) and as Enobytes co-founder and journalist (by night).
+She is in a good place right now, dreaming big, and balancing her life at Nike (by day) with her mobility-squared blog and as Enobytes co-founder and journalist (by night).
 The dot.com version of Enobytes surfaced in 2005, with a vision to share everything we have learned over the last twenty + years.
 Recently, she completed the specialized Champagne and Port certification through the Center for Wine Origins Wine Location Specialist (WLS) program and the certified Spanish Wine Educator (SWE) program.

 She gets excited about the Loire, Burgundy, Languedoc-Roussillon, Rhône, Champagne, Paso Robles, Spain and New Zealand but her enthusiasm for regions changes the moment she tastes something that inspires creativity.
 She tastes without bias, meaning she does not review wines based on personal taste.
 Rather, she judges a wine on its own merits.